 Now let’s put these tips to the test.
 Microsoft CEO Satya Nadella made a bold choice for the video that introduced him to the company’s employees.
 He had to show almost 130,000 employees worldwide that he was the leader they’d been waiting for.
 How do you think he did?

 In our opinion, he aced the test.
 Sure, his delivery isn’t perfect, but that just makes him all the more human and authentic.
-In just one short video he set the tone for the company’s impressive performance since he took charge.
+In just one short video he set the tone for the company’s impressive trajectory.
 He’s clearly on his way to creating a lasting legacy as a great leader.